 As this protein family shares very low sequence similarity, traditional sequence similarity analysis approaches are not effective.
 Therefore, our discovery platform was designed to specifically address this challenge by developing specialized algorithms designed to identify a set of the unique characteristics of this protein family at genomic and protein levels as well as unique gene expression profiles.

 Our platform predicted multiple novel proteins as possible additional members of the B7/CD28 family.
-Our findings included, among other, the non-novel candidates VISTA, and also TIGIT, for which two other groups published scientific papers disclosing the same immune checkpoint during 2009, the same year in which we published our experimental validation work on TIGIT. (see Compugen’s PNAS publication from October 2009 titled “The interaction of TIGIT with PVR and PVRL2 inhibits human NK cell cytotoxicity”).
+Our findings included, among others, the non-novel candidates VISTA and also TIGIT, for which two other groups published scientific papers disclosing the same immune checkpoint during 2009, the same year in which we published our experimental validation work on TIGIT (see Compugen’s PNAS publication from October 2009 titled “The interaction of TIGIT with PVR and PVRL2 inhibits human NK cell cytotoxicity”).
 These examples provided a strong validation of the predictive power of the model.
 Among this group of predicted novel immune checkpoints was also CGEN-15029/PVRIG.
-In 2016, we disclosed experimental validation of CGEN-15029/PVRIG, showing not only that it is a member of the B7/CD28 family but also linked it to the TIGIT pathway.
-CGEN-15029/PVRIG was chosen as our lead drug product, which is undergoing IND-enabling studies.
+In 2016, we disclosed experimental validation of CGEN-15029/PVRIG, showing not only that it is a member of the B7/CD28 family but also linking it to the TIGIT pathway.
+CGEN-15029/PVRIG was chosen as our lead drug candidate, which is undergoing IND-enabling studies.
 Two other targets that were identified by our model are CGEN-15001T and CGEN-15022, which are the focus of our collaboration with Bayer.

 Immunomodulatory proteins are proteins capable of modifying or regulating one or more immune functions.
 Immune checkpoints, including inhibitory receptors and ligands, are one type of immunomodulators.